 - Chop apricots, pineapple, and tigernuts into bite sized pieces.

-- In a large bowl, combine coconut, apricots, pineapple, and tigernuts.
+- In a large bowl, combine coconut, collagen, apricots, pineapple, and tigernuts.

-- Add maple syrup, cinnamon, ginger, turmeric, and sea salt.
+- Add maple syrup (1/8 -1/4 cup depending on personal preference), cinnamon, ginger, turmeric, and sea salt.
 Stir with a rubber spatula until the coconut and fruit are well coated.